shalinmangar/solr-perf-tools/README.md

 * '-no-report' to disable report generation
 * '-revision GIT_SHA' to run tests on a particular git sha instead of latest master
 * '-logFile /path/to/log/file' to log output to a custom location
+* '-log-by-commit-date' to log performance data by the date of the git commit instead of current date time (default)

 ## Running Contest